Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Includes "Who is Hiring Right Now" data in the appropriate chronological position
 - Saves the processed data to a new JSON file for visualization or further analysis.

+### `visualize_soft_skills_proportion.py`
+**Purpose**: To analyze and visualize the proportion of job posts mentioning soft skills over time.
+This helps identify trends in the emphasis on soft skills in job postings.
+**Key Functionality**:
+- Input files: Reads a nested JSON file containing job post data.
+Loads a dictionary of soft skills from an Excel file. output file: soft_skills_proportion_chart.png.
+- For each month and year, calculates the proportion of job posts mentioning at least one soft skill relative to the total job posts.
+- Converts month and year information into a datetime format.
+Sorts data chronologically for consistent visualization.
+- Saves the chart as a PNG file for further use

 # result

 ### `HTML_All_Titles.json`